by Tengku Razaleigh Hamzah*

 The lesson we have to learn from the Arab Spring is that a dysfunctional democracy, however well dressed by public relations exercises or subsequently by media, cannot withstand the realities that are the natural consequence of abuse of power and wanton accumulation of wealth.
 That is the most important message, I think, that the Arab Spring has conveyed and we must take cognizance of it.

-The danger we face is that the conflation of business and politics has become so dominant that it has the same influence an ideology would have.
+has the same influence an ideology would have.
 If we are to restore democratic ideals in our political discussions and the electoral process, have genuine political parties which can genuinely function in what they think is the interest of the people, and participate in the economy, then there must be a separation of business from politics.
 Without this precondition, Malaysia’s economy can avoid a crisis worse than what we see in the West.

 For business to play a responsible and major role in creating a viable economy, it must be freed from politics.
 The economy of business must be returned to the people in order for them to develop.
 It must be given the freedom to function without having to depend on political patronage.
 The right to do business as part of the national economy must be a fundamental right, not subject to favours by politicians or bureaucrats.